yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/partitioned-policies.md

 ## <a name="multiple"></a>Multiple Policies

-In Gateway v2.4 and Dashboard v1.4 We have extended support for partitioned policies, and you can now mix them up when creating a key.
-Each policy should have own partition, and will not intersect, to avoid conflicts while merging their rules.
+In Gateway v2.4 and Dashboard v1.4 We have extended support for partitioned policies, and you can now mix them up when creating a key (i.e. not just mix partioned policy and definition in the key level directly).
+Each policy should have *own partition*, and *will not intersect*, to avoid conflicts while merging their rules (i.e. you cannot apply two partitioned policy which enforce `quota` limit).

 Using this approach could be useful when you have lot of APIs and multiple subscription options.
 Before, you had to create a separate policy per API and subscription option.